Almantask/CSharp-From-Zero-To-Hero/README.md

 ### Introduction
 In so many cases, code is not linear.
 We have conditions, which determine which path our code takes.
 Such code multi-pathing is done using if statements.
+If statements are especially useful when we need to validate the input.
+We aim to do the validation first and return as soon as we can, because that will allow us to care about the actual logic of a function.

 ### Task
 Modify your old functions to fit the specification: